samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 Details of these are available on the [SAMPL8 GitHub repository](https://github.com/samplchallenges/SAMPL8).

 #### The SAMPL8 physical properties challenge:
 We recently finalized work with GSK on data collection for a physical properties challenge.
-The data is currently clearing legal review at GSK and a challenge is forthcoming in the immediate future.
+The data recently cleared legal review at GSK and the challenge is now being launched.
 We have collected:
 - pKa data for 24 compounds
 - pH-dependent solubility for these compounds
 - logD for 11 of these compounds for distribution between different phases: water-octanol, water-cyclohexane, water-ethyl acetate, water-heptane, water-MEK, water-TBME, and cyclohexane-DMF.
 Not all combinations of distribution coefficient are available because of compound solubility in the different phases.
-The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50
+The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50.
+[Details on dataset collection are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127])

 It is likely we would run first a pKa prediction challenge on the 24 compounds, and then a logD challenge.

-Currently, we welcome input on whether this data should be incorporated into a single challenge, or staged out to form the basis of two challenges.
-For example, we might hold back some of the distribution coefficient data for selected solvents to allow for a second challenge.

 ## Upcoming challenges